brucou/movie-search-app/article/article.md

-In this article, we are going to use this simple online movie search application to explain how using explicit state machines in the modelization and implementation of user interfaces leads to **robust** and **maintainable** interfaces.
+In this article, we are going to use this simple online movie search application to explain how using explicit state machines in the modelization and implementation of user interfaces leads to **robust**, **maintainable** and **testable** interfaces.
 We start with describing the search application, and end up presenting the state machine formalism.
 In the process we will reveal the implicit state machine complected in our code and show the advantages of using an explicit one instead.

-While the concept may be novel to some, and this article covers them relatively fast, I encourage you to pause and rewind when lost, consult the code examples, and leave your code questions on stack overflow.
+While the concept may be novel to some, and this article covers them relatively fast, I encourage you to pause and rewind when lost, consult the code examples, and post your questions on stack overflow.

 ## The movie search app